Finn's Ocular EV Chargers Review & Verdict

 LED Screen

-The LTE and IQ Solar chargers have colour LED screens but the IQ Home doesn’t.
+The LTE and LTE Plus have colour LED screens but the IQ Home Solar doesn’t.
 While EV chargers don’t require screens, it’s still a nice feature to have.

 Location

 Ocular home EV chargers all have an Ingress Protection rating of 55.
 An IP55 rating means they are able to resist rain and be installed outside.
-While not a requirement, it’s a good idea to place electronic equipment out of direct sunlight when possible.
+While not a requirement, it’s a good idea to place it out of direct sunlight if possible, as heat is bad for electronics.

-The charger must be located within 15m of the switchboard and, to be smart charging capable, within 20m of the electricity meter.
-Most EV chargers have similar distance requirements.
+The charger has to be located within 15m of the switchboard and the IQ Home Solar must be within 20m of the electricity meter to be smart charging capable.
+Many EV chargers have similar distance requirements.

 Internet Connected